Chaozhou: Geography

 Chaozhou is located in the easternmost part of the Guangdong Province, north of the coastal Shantou City.
 It is situated north of the delta of the Han River, which flows throughout the city.

 The Chaozhou territory is mountainous.
 In particular, the nearby Phoenix Mountain's peak is located 1497 m above sea level.
 The main nearby rivers are the Huanggang River and the Han River.
 The Han River flows from west to southeast, and ramps through downtown Chaozhou; the Huanggang river flows roughly from north to south through the territory of Raoping, emptying into the sea.
 These two rivers provide abundant water for Chaozhou.
 Hills account for 65% of the total land area within the city, mainly in Raoping and Northern Chaoan.
 To the north of the city, there is a wide mountainous area suitable for tea cultivation; the lower-altitude areas nearby are mainly suitable for growing bamboo, peach, plum, olive, and pineapple.
 On the banks of the Han River, there is fertile land used for rice, sweet potato, peanut, soybean, carrot, orange, peach, and banana cultivation.

 The three peaks of Jinshan (巾山), Mingshan (明山), and Dushan (独山) are collectively known as the Sanshan Guowang (三山國王) or Lords of the Three Mountains, and are venerated in temples, particularly by the Hakka people worldwide.

 Climate

 Administrative divisions

 Chaozhou's municipal executive, legislature and judiciary are situated in Xiangqiao District, together with its CPC and Public Security bureau.

 Language

 The Teochew dialect (潮州話), by which the Chaozhou culture is conveyed, is a dialect of Southern Min.
-It is one of the most conservative Chinese dialects because it preserves many contrasts from ancient Chinese (Classical Chinese) that have been lost in some of the other modern dialects of Chinese.
-(See the Teochew dialect transcription of the poem Shi shi shi shi shi to note how words which have become homophonic in other dialects stay distinct in Teochew.)
+It is one of the most conservative Chinese dialects because it preserves many Old Chinese pronunciations and vocabulary that have been lost in some of the other modern varieties of Chinese.

 The dialect is spoken by about 10 million people in Chaozhou and approximately 2–5 million people overseas.
-Thirty percent of Chinese residents of Vietnam speak this dialect.
 Teochew people are the largest ethnic Chinese group in Thailand and Cambodia, and the second largest ethnic Chinese group in Singapore, after the Hokkien.
 However, in Singapore, Mandarin is gradually supplanting the Teochew topolect as the mother tongue for this group, especially among younger generations.